Irreversible entropy production, from quantum to classical: Information-theoretic aspects

 \subsection{Fluctuation theorem under classical and quantum correlations}

-The problem treated in the previous Subsection can also be analyzed from a quantum trajectories perspective, which will serve to highlight the non-trivial role of quantum~vs.~classical correlations.
-We begin by considering the case of two-point measurements (TPM), where both $A$ and $B$ are measured at the beginning and the end of the process.
-Ref.~\cite{Jevtic2015a} discusses the implications of measuring in the local energy bases $|n_A\rangle$ and $|n_B\rangle$ of the Hamiltonians $H_A$ and $H_B$.
-A quantum trajectory will be specified by four quantum numbers, $\gamma = (n_A,n_B,m_A,m_B)$, which occurs with probability
+The problem treated in Sec.~\ref{sec:heat_flow_corr} can also be analyzed from a quantum trajectories perspective, which will serve to highlight the non-trivial role of quantum~vs.~classical correlations.
+We begin by considering the case of two-point measurements (TPM), where both $A$ and $B$ are measured at the beginning and the end of the process. \cite{Jevtic2015a} discusses the implications of measuring in the local energy bases $|n_A\rangle$ and $|n_B\rangle$ of the Hamiltonians $H_A$ and $H_B$.
+A quantum trajectory will be specified by four quantum numbers, $\gamma = (n_A,n_B,m_A,m_B)$ and occurs with probability

 where $p_{n_A n_B} = \langle n_A n_B | \rho_{AB} | n_A n_B\rangle$.
 Crucially, since $\rho_{AB}$ is not a product state, in general $p_{n_A n_B} \neq p_{n_A} p_{n_B}$.